offe/dumdb/README.md

 - reset (deletes the database, useful for testing)
 - restart (rereads the database from file, also useful for testing)

+### Algorithms

+- Startup
+  O(N) - Reads through the entire database file to find highest sequence id

+- /documents/insertOne
+  O(1) - It simply adds the document to the end of the file

+- /documents/findOne
+  O(N) - Reads through the entire database (or stops when it finds the document)

+- /documents/deleteOne
+  O(N) - Reads throught the entire database to find the document.
+Then tries to move the last document to the space left by the deleted document.

 ### To build and run (on macos):

 clang -o build/dumdb_server src/main.c -Iinclude -lpthread && build/dumdb_server